akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

 - For product exports, you can disable files and media export (Export Profile > Edit > Global Settings)
 - Generated files for export are archived and can increase disk usage rapidly if executed too many times without a purge.
-- You can run `bin/console akeneo:batch:purge-job-execution --days=80` to purge these archives and their history in the PIM.